 It used to be that the Silk Road town of Kashgar had both a Sunday bazaar and livestock market that were located together on the eastern edge of town.
 As the city has grown and swallowed up the market grounds, however, the livestock were moved to a different location on account of their smell.

 The bazaar remains in the same location its been for the past couple centuries with views of Kashgar’s Old City nearby.
-Modernization has certainly caused changes in Kashgar but the bazaar (and the Kashgar livestock market, for that matter) are still well-worth a visit.
+Modernization and increased security have certainly caused changes in Kashgar but the bazaar (and the Kashgar livestock market, for that matter) are still well-worth a visit.

 VIDEO | Watch the Kashgar Sunday Bazaar